magarena/magarena/launch4j/Readme.txt

 - new splash screen created by Epiko
 - added mana info for lands in hand and on battlefield
+- added Enter as new hotkey to switch between image and text mode

 Release 1.6 (January 2, 2011)
 ===========